Trans 101: FAQ

 - Which sex do I want my body to look like?

-- Am I willing to make permanent changes to achieve those goals?
+- Am I willing to make permanent changes in order to achieve those goals?

-Don’t rush into anything, but give yourself time to think this through.
-Many transgender people spend years grappling with our identities and whether or not to transition (and to what degree) before taking any action.
-Some people change their minds multiple times before coming to a decision.
-That’s normal, because transitioning can be scary, and is often a last resort for many people.
+Give yourself some time to think this through!
+Many trans people spend a long time grappling with their identities and whether or not to transition.
+Some change their minds multiple times before coming to a decision.
+That’s normal, because transitioning is scary, and is often a last resort for many people.

 Q: Do all transgender people take hormones or have surgery?